Diwali Music Lesson Ideas

 To get you started on learning some basic Dandiya steps, I found this tutorial very useful and it’s repetitive enough for you to get a hang of it.

-I’m looking forward to do this Diwali Music lesson now that I found these resources and hopefully less daunting for me.
+I’m looking forward to do this Diwali Music lesson now that I found these resources.
+I hope to feel more confident about teaching this topic.
 Hope I can share my reflection on this soon!

 Download “Diwali Music Lesson Ideas” in PDF